 There are a handful of small restaurants catering to Americans with local healthy fare.

-Pots & Bowls was one of our favorites during our visit.
-From healthy and deliciously refreshing smoothies to tuna one bowls we enjoyed breakfast and lunch here a couple of times, and even ordered food delivered to our villa up the hill a couple of evenings.
+Pots & Bowls was one of our favorites during our first visit.
+From healthy and deliciously refreshing smoothies to tuna poke bowls we enjoyed breakfast and lunch here a couple of times, and even ordered food delivered to our villa up the hill a couple of evenings.

-Sendido Norte at Hotel Chameleon doesn’t allow children under 12 so we forwent visiting this romantic restaurant just step from our villa at the top of the hill overlooking the spectacular bay.
+Sendido Norte at Hotel Chameleon doesn’t allow children under 12 so we forwent visiting this romantic restaurant just steps from our villa at the top of the hill overlooking the spectacular bay.

 The Las Catalinas Collection offers fashionable clothing and jewelry.
 One member of our party found some beautiful items to take home from here.
 The most unique of the stores is a combo milkshake bar and consignment clothing store, Chunches Consignment, offering specialty Nike’s among other luxury brands.

-A small grocery store, Copper and Stone, offers delicious bread, coffee and pastries, as well as all kind of intention foods, wine and liquor, at a premium.
+A small grocery store, Copper and Stone, offers delicious bread, coffee and pastries, as well as all kind of international foods, wine and liquor, at a premium.

 A car will allow you the opportunity to explore the restaurants of Potrero and Flamingo when you tire of what’s available in Las Catalinas.
 It will also give you the opportunity to purchase basic groceries elsewhere, not at a premium.

 One of the most important considerations if you are thinking of visiting is how to get there.

 Located on the Monkey Road just north of Flamingo and Potrero and south of Playa del Coco.
 The Liberia airport is the closest.
 From the small Liberia Daniel Oduber Quiros International Airport it is about an hour and a half drive the long way, or 45 minutes or so for those who brave the Monkey Road and the water crossing (paid bridge with limited hours at The Congo Trail) required for this route.